mjaschen/strava-helper-chrome/README.markdown

 # Strava Helper

+**Firefox and Chrome versions of this extension have been merged.
+See [Strava Helper](https://github.com/mjaschen/strava-helper-firefox)**

 This Chrome Add-on aims to provide some tweaks for the Strava Website.

 ## Give Kudos to All